yishn/sinho/web/docs/components/basics.md

 The class needs to provide a `render` method that returns a JSX template.

-`SimpleGreeting` is now a custom HTML element and needs to be defined first before it can be used or constructed.
+`SimpleGreeting` is now a custom element and needs to be defined first before it can be used or constructed.
 You can use the `defineComponents` function to define it with the tag name given as first argument to `Component`:

 ```tsx
 import { defineComponents } from "shingo";